hiral-patel-da/hiral-patel-da.github.io/_pages/about.md

 # About Me

 I am a Bachelor of Psychology graduate with a strong passion for data analysis and a knack for statistical methods, research, and data manipulation.
-Proficient in tools such as Tableau, SQL, and Excel, I excel in transforming raw data into meaningful insights and compelling visualizations.
+Proficient in tools such as Tableau, SQL, and Excel, I thrive at converting raw data into valuable insights and engaging visual representations.

 My journey in psychology has equipped me with a rigorous approach to research and analysis, emphasizing both quantitative and qualitative methodologies.
 I am adept at interpreting complex datasets to uncover patterns and trends, which allows me to derive actionable recommendations.